The buyers' journey explained: how to use different marketing content to nurture prospects

 Yes.
 Your calls to action need to be appropriate to the stage your prospect is at.

 There’s no point asking people to buy a product or book a demo at the awareness stage.
 But that’s an ideal tactic for the decision stage.
 Discover more about how to write a killer call to action.

 You want to nurture your relationship with prospects, building trust and authority.
 It can be helpful to get people engaging with more content.
 So an appropriate CTA could be directing them to read another related article.

-You want to provide more information, to sell people on your product or services.
+You want to provide more information, to win people around to your product or services, but without any hard sell.
 Inviting them to sign up for a newsletter or download further information provides them with additional info.
-Plus you get their contact details for further follow-up.
+Plus - with consent - you get their contact details for further follow-up.